GoogleCloudPlatform/django-demo-app-unicodex/docs/00-test-local.md

 ## Initialise the database

 At the moment the database is empty.
-We can use standard django commands to run our database migrations, and add some default data; these instructions need to be run the context of our web image:
+We can use standard Django commands to run our database migrations, and add some default data; these instructions need to be run the context of our web image:

 ```
 docker-compose run --rm web python manage.py migrate